First, let’s go over some concepts: region and availability zone.

 - Splitting data based on regions (multiple masters depending on region) Another good tip is protecting web servers from being burdened by using a CDN for static content delivery or streaming.
 DDOS protection is another valid concern.

-If you are in search of an awesome RoR/Vue.js/Nuxt team, or you need help with setting up your project feel free to contact Kodius.
+If you are in search of an awesome RoR/Vue.js/Nuxt team, or you need help setting up your project, feel free to contact Kodius.

 - Exploring Amazon Availability Zones

 - New AWS Feature: Amazon RDS now support cross-region replication

 - Active-Active for Multi-Regional Resiliency